 Students are expected to wear full school uniform; adhere to the school's policy on jewellery and should not have a mobile phone out or smart watch on during the school day.
 Failure to follow these school rules may lead to certain items being confiscated by staff.
 Teachers who confiscate items are responsible for their safe-keeping and should make sure that the period of confiscation is appropriate to the level of disruption caused by the student.
+Students not in correct school uniform will be given the opportunity to change into appropriate uniform or remain in out of circulation until this a parent comes to school with the appropriate uniform.
 Other articles which are disruptive to the smooth running of the school may also be confiscated.
 In this case, Staff will be expected to use their professional judgement.